jonasjancarik/gephi-svg-interactive/README.md

 ### How To Use

 Include `dist/gephi-svg-interactive.js` or the minified version `dist/gephi-svg-interactive.min.js`.

-CDN and NPM support is coming.
+(CDN or NPM support is not currently available.)

 Your SVGs have to be inlined before `gephiSvgInteractive()` can be used on them.
 You can use e.g. [SVGInjector](https://github.com/iconic/SVGInjector/) to inline SVGs in your HTML.